(L-R) BRIAN SCHWARTZ, BARRY HERBST, & JULIANA STONE WITH GREG DOLLARHYDE AT BIZMIX NY 2017

 We’ve seen more innovation and change through technology than ever before.
 It has changed the way in which businesses are now run.
 It has changed how consumers utilize brands and it has changed how brands communicate with consumers.
 Technology has created operational efficiencies in labor, culinary, supply chain, and real estate.
 Brands utilize deeper consumer analytics and insights to understand guest behaviors.
 We’ve seen delivery-only concepts emerge, mobile payments and self-service.
 Should companies be a first-mover or fast-follower?

 Today’s winners are those that use technology to enhance the guest experience, not supplant it.
-There’s no substitute for the human interaction.
+There’s no substitute for human interaction.

 We’ve thoughtfully and strategically assembled a diverse group of search consultants.
 Our consultants are former C-Suite human resources, marketing, operations executives, career retained executive search and talent acquisition professionals.
 With these diverse experiences comes a deep understanding of the consumer space from both an industry and human capital perspective.
 We have an unmatched ability to assemble a best-in-class team of search consultants to best fit our client needs’ and the specific nuances of each search.